paulzfm/StringProcessing/README.md

 # String Processing

-This project is based on S. Gulwani's paper: http://msr-waypoint .com/en-us/um/people/sumitg/pubs/popl11-synthesis.pdf.
+This project is based on S. Gulwani's paper: [Automating String Processing in Spreadsheets Using Input-Output Examples](http://msr-waypoint.com/en-us/um/people/sumitg/pubs/popl11-synthesis.pdf).

 This is a standard `sbt` project.